anth226/moncel-frontend/README.md

-# Turborepo starter

-This is an official Yarn v1 starter turborepo.

-## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
-It includes the following packages/apps:
+This is the monorepo for Moncel's Gatbsy/NextJS websites.
+Please use yarn v3.x.

 ### Apps and Packages